 - Helping to facilitate students’ weekly social action projects

-At least one of the candidate’s two recommendation letters should be from a direct supervisor who can speak directly to the candidate’s experience in the field and potential growth and contributions through the Pardes fellowship.
-The letter must be submitted along with the Fellowship application and the Pardes Year Program application.
+A letter of recommendation from a supervisor who can speak to the candidate’s relevant community experience and potential growth and contributions through the fellowship is required.
+This may be one of the two letters of recommendation required for the YP application, or an additional recommendation.
+The letter must be submitted along with the Fellowship Application and the Pardes Year Program application.